strapi/documentation/docs/developer-docs/latest/update-migration-guides/migration-guides/v4/code/frontend/translations.md

 ::: strapi v3/v4 comparison
 In Strapi v3, file replacement is supported to customize the front end of a Strapi application.
 To modify the translations of an application, original core files can be directly replaced with custom files.

 In Strapi v4, file replacement is no longer supported.
-To customize the front end and extend translations, [dedicated extension APIs](/developer-docs/latest/development/admin-customization.md#configuration-options) should be used.
+To extend translations, [dedicated extension APIs](/developer-docs/latest/development/admin-customization.md#configuration-options) should be used.
 :::

 To update translations to Strapi v4: